 Excerpts Give You Extra Exposure

-In WordPress, look for the excerpt box and create a summary that is concise, but also remember that this is good space to include a call to action, or a teaser for information you have in the post.
-I’ve hopefully done that with the question, “How can you do that?”
+In WordPress, look for the excerpt box and create a concise summary, but also remember that this is an excellent space to include a call to action or a teaser for the information you have in the post.

 Writing a Basic Summary